kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-in-production.md

 This is why synchronous JDBC suddenly becomes architecturally reasonable again in highly concurrent Java services.
 Blocking the **virtual thread** is usually cheap.
 Blocking the **carrier** is a different matter.

-## Blocking a Virtual Thread Is Not the Same as Blocking a Carrier
+## Blocking a Virtual Thread Is Not the Same as Blocking a Carrier { #blocking-vs-carrier }

 The easiest mental model is to separate logical concurrency from physical execution capacity.